Amy Casey Cooks

 How long can you refrigerate overnight oats?

-Store the oats in the refrigerator for 3-4 days.
+Store the oats in the refrigerator for 3 to 4 days.

 Can you freeze overnight oats?